 First, let's be clear that it's unlikely this kit will give you the same results as a professional laser cleaning from the dentist.
 That said, people do seem to be very pleased with the results.
 The vast majority of views on ARC's website give them five stars, though there are some users who were not as pleased.
 Let's look at a few of those ARC teeth whitening reviews to give you an idea of what people are saying:

-In the end, this user was really happy with the product:
+In the end, this user was really happy with the product as you can see in their Arc blue light teeth whitening kit review:

 Extremely easy and convenient application.
 It only takes a few seconds to get the strips in place and begin the whitening process.
 I really like the fact that I can work on my computer or do something else simultaneously, so it doesn't feel like I have to dedicate a portion of my day to do the application.-Louis